Informational widgets

 You can reset the current GPS cache through: Menu β Open settings β Browse map β Configure profile β OsmAnd development β A-GPS info.

-Enable | Android: Menu β Configure screen β Widgets β Left/Right/Top/Bottom panels β GPS info |
+Enable | Android: Menu β Configure screen β Widgets β Choose a panel β GPS info |

-By tapping | Opens the GPS status menu with third-party tools to configure the on-board GPS device. |
+By tapping | Opens the GPS status menu with third-party tools to configure the onboard GPS device. |

 - Android